-As a comprehensive University located on the South Texas-Mexico border, Texas A&M International University encourages community service in areas related to the development of multi-cultural and international issues.
-It also recognizes the emerging role of the institution in business and industrial development, work force development, and community, educational, health, and social development.
+As a comprehensive University located on the South Texas-Mexico border, Texas A&M International University has a significant role in multi-cultural and international issues, local and regional business and industrial development, work force development, and community, educational, health, and social development.
+Community service by TAMIU faculty is recognized in any and all of those areas.
 For purposes of evaluation, however, activities must relate to one's academic field or discipline or else be clearly approved by the University.

-The University encourages participation and leadership in professional activities and associations.
-A professional activity may be considered service when it does not include peer review.
+Participation and leadership in professional activities and associations may be considered service when it does not include peer review.
 Certificates of recognition, letters of appreciation, official minutes, newsletters, products of projects, and other tangible evidence of service rendered may document Service of all types.